vijithazillepalli/alg-alg-2015/README.md

      date need to add lecture notes in this file.
   3. ``main.tex`` which is the main tex file.
 All of the above files are included here.
 To produce PDF, you should compile this file and not other files.
+  4. ``sample-scribe.tex`` gives generic guidlines on how to scribe, use math, claim theorems etc.

 Q. How to write the scribe ?

 A. Suppose you have booked a date say August 10th and 12th.
 There will be a
     file named ``Aug-10-12.tex`` in the repo.
 It contains a sample code demonstrating most of the enviornments in it.
 You do not need to edit any other file.
     Instructions on where to add your name, lecture title etc are mentioned in the file.
-Check ``sample-scribe.tex`` to get an idea.

 Q. I have written part of the scribe and I want to see the output.